Things To Book In Advance In Rome - Don't Miss Out!

 What to do if you can't get tickets to Palazzo Farnese?

 • You could try to take the visit in another language.
-There are many more options for visits in French and in Italian.
+There are also visits in French and in Italian.
 If it's important for you to see the villa, and you can only get a tour in a language you don't understand, you will at least be able to soak in all the beauty.

 • You can visit another one of Rome's noble palazzos, such as Palazzo Doria Pamphilj.